Night sky notes for May 2019 Geoff Mitchell

 α Scorpiids maxima April 28th – May 12th, low rates only ZHR just 5

-Jupiter is low in the south by late evening with cloud belt features and moons visible in modest telescopes.
+Jupiter is low in the south by midnight with cloud belt features and moons visible in modest telescopes.

 Noctilucent cloud – from late May watch the NW skies 2 hours after sunset (see text)

-Thin 8% waxing crescent Moon visible below Venus after sunset on May 17th , note the dimly lit Earthshine.
+A thin 4% waxing crescent Moon visible after sunset on May 6th , note the dimly lit Earthshine.

 Crescent Moon visibility,

-A very thin 2.7% waxing crescent Moon is located low in western skies after sunset from around 21:10 until moonset is 21:59 on May 16th but is difficult to see in bright twilight.
+A very thin 0.9% waxing crescent Moon is located low in western skies after sunset from around 20.45 until moonset is 21:06 on May 5th but is very difficult to see in bright twilight.

-More detailed sky notes and LAS Newsletters, Finder charts are available to LAS members via the Members` page on the LAS Website www.lutonastrolink.org.uk Artificial satellite and International Space Station visible passes and bright Iridium flares – check the home page for posting s of details of favourable observing times.
+More detailed sky notes and LAS Newsletters, Finder charts are available to LAS members via the Members` page on the LAS Website www.lutonastrolink.org.uk Artificial satellite and International Space Station visible passes, check the home page for posting s of details of favourable observing times.

-Sky looking south at 11pm British Summer Time (BST), mid May 2018
+Sky looking south at 10pm British Summer Time (BST), early May 2019

 Looking at Virgo we look outside our own Milky Way galaxy towards the external galaxies of the Virgo Cluster , look to Sagittarius to into the spiral arm of our own galaxy, the centre of our own galaxy is however too far south to see from the UK .
 Markarian’s chain is a line of brighter galaxies between the stars Vindemiatrix and Denebola.

 The orange star Arcturus is found by following the curve of stars in the handle of the Plough down.
 The constellation of Bootes, resembles a `kite` or `Club ` in shape.
 The star Izar is a beautiful orange/ blue double star visible in small telescopes.
-To the east of Bootes find the `horseshoe` shaped constellation of Corona Borealis (Northern Crown) and the `Keystone` Asterism in the constellation of Hercules.
-Hercules also has M13 the famous Globular Cluster, visible to the unaided eye as a misty patch; telescopes show the true wonder of this cluster with over 750,000 stars.
-Likewise another nice globular is M92 in Hercules.
+To the east of Bootes find the `horseshoe` shaped constellation of Corona Borealis (Northern Crown).

 In May the summer constellations of Lyra and Cygnus are rising by late evening, the Milky Way may be visible on moonless evenings from a dark site.
 Constellation of Hercules high in the east contains two fine Globular Clusters M13 and M92 visible to small telescopes as fuzzy patches; moderate telescopes resolve the clusters into a myriad of stars.

-Sky looking north at 11pm BST mid May 2018
+Sky looking north at 10pm BST early May 2019

-The Plough asterism (Constellation of Ursa Major) follow the pointer’s Dubhe and Merek to find the polestar Polaris.
+The Plough asterism (Constellation of Ursa Major).
+Follow the two pointer stars Dubhe and Merek to find the polestar Polaris.
 The `W` shaped constellation of Cassiopeia is at its lowest point in the north late evening.
 The Milky Way follows the galactic equator and stretches from east through the constellations of Cygnus, Cassiopeia, Perseus and down into the north western horizon.